comsec-group/cellift-artifacts/README.md

 All of these have to be executed in each of the design directories above.
 This will take a long time, in particular for the glift targets.
-For Ariane (cellift-cva6 dir) and Boom (cellift-boom dir) the glift targets eventually fail (timeout or OOM), so we recommend these are skipped, although they can be tried if they are running on a machine with a lot of memory and the evaluator has much patience.
+For Ariane (cellift-cva6 dir) and Boom (cellift-chipyard/cellift-boom dir) the glift targets eventually fail (timeout or OOM), so we recommend these are skipped, although they can be tried if they are running on a machine with a lot of memory and the evaluator has much patience.